85 RBT Practice Exam-1 — Strengthen Your Knowledge with Realistic Practice

 Try your knowledge on the 85-question RBT Practice Exam-1.
 Designed to replicate the actual RBT® exam, this full-length practice test evaluates your preparedness and reinforces important competencies prior to certification day.

-6. Which of the following is an example of negative reinforcement?
+3. Which of the following is an example of a prompt?

 10. In a token economy, what do the tokens represent?